 If you want to take it a step further, you can find a HEPA filter that'll get you 99.97%.
 Make sure it's a true HEPA filter rating, not a “like-HEPA” or “similar to HEPA” filter.
 You want to make sure it has a true HEPA rating, if that's what you're going for.

-Looking for more in Fume Extraction?
+Looking for more on Fume Extraction?
 Check out our free and comprehensive guide on Fume Extraction for your welding operation.
+No form fills to read.
+Just click to begin.